TomOdw/.dodenv/README.md

 Basically just a python script, which builds a docker image from a dockerfile, creates and starts a container, and opens a container-bash.

-Repository can be cloned in any project, dodenv uses any Dockerfile, which is present within the .dodenv directory.
-Currently neovim and my configuration is installed within the container.
+Repository can be cloned in any project.
+Multiple Dockerfiles can be used by dodenv.
+They are referenced with the run command, and a possible file extension as a second argument.
+If no second argument is passed, the 'default' Dockerfile is used, which currently installs neovim and my configuration within the container.

 ## Prerequisites